paradime-io/paradime-dbt-movie-challenge/README.md

 rotten tomato rating for each movie.

-2. We use the US inflation data so that revenues are not biased by yearly inflations and can be comparable to each other in fair way.
+2. We use the US inflation data so that revenues are not biased by yearly inflations and can be comparable to each other in a fair way.

-3. We normalize each of the feature to be a value between 0-10 so that they are comparable to each other.
+3. We normalize each of the features to be a value between 0-10 so that they are comparable to each other.

 4. We assign weights to each feature to create the ultimate success metric.